ARosenswie/DengAI_final/README.md

 ![San Juan results](sj_new_20.png)
 RMSE and MAE for Iquitos:
 ![Iquitos results](iq_new_20.png)
-11. Run the model chosen with all the train data (not splitting Train/Test).
+11. Run the model chosen with all the Test data (not splitting Train/Test).

-12. Run the test data with the output of the model.
+12. Run the Test data with the output of the model.

-13. Submitted all models to drivendata, and found that the best model was from Random Forest, which provided a result of 25.175.
+13. Submitted all models to drivendata, and found that the best model was that of Random Forest, which provided a result of 25.175.